Discover what a mortgage comparison rate really reveals beyond the...

 Yes, through:

-Allows eligible first home buyers to purchase with just a 5% deposit, without paying LMI.
-The government guarantees up to 15% of the loan.
+Allows eligible first home buyers to purchase with just a 5% deposit—answering the common question, how much deposit do you need—without paying LMI.
+The government guarantees up to 15% of the loan, helping buyers enter the market sooner.

-Lets you save for your deposit using your superannuation, potentially saving on tax and boosting your deposit amount.
+Lets you save for your deposit using your superannuation, potentially reducing tax and increasing your deposit.
+It’s a strategic tool when considering how much deposit do you need?
+Tips for First Home Buyers often include this option.

-Many states offer discounts or full exemptions for first home buyers, reducing upfront costs.
+Many states offer discounts or full exemptions for first home buyers, reducing upfront costs and influencing how much deposit do you need overall.

 Let’s say you’re looking at a home priced at $600,000.
-Here’s how the deposit and LMI scenarios may play out:
+Here’s how the deposit and LMI scenarios may play out—perfect for understanding how much deposit do you really need depending on your chosen path.

 A broker like Triple O Finance can help you find lenders who accept low deposits and guide you through government schemes.